omnetpp/omnetpp/samples/cqn/parsim/README.txt

 The three tandem queues in the CQN example are executed in three separate processes.
-When you launch the simulation (runparsim), you should see 3 Tkenv windows pop up.
+When you launch the simulation (runparsim), you should see 3 Qtenv windows pop up.

 ********************
-IMPORTANT: You need to click Run in all 3 Tkenv windows to start the simulation!
+IMPORTANT: You need to click Run in all 3 Qtenv windows to start the simulation!
 ********************

 Clearly, if you want to measure performance, you'll choose "Express Run" in